FN01 Cash Revenues

 - Wire Transfer – monies that are transferred electronically from one financial institution to another.

-The Treasury Office, a division of the Office of the Corporate Controller, facilitates the cash management and banking functions of the University.
+The Treasury Office, a division of the Office of Budget and Finance, facilitates the cash management and banking functions of the University.

 The accessibility of funds and fund records shall be restricted and administratively controlled.